Martha Raye: Legacy

+Raye was known for the size of her mouth, which was large in proportion to her face, earning her the nickname "The Big Mouth".
+She referred to this in a series of television commercials for Polident denture cleaner in the 1980s: "So take it from The Big Mouth: new Polident Green gets tough stains clean!"
+Her large mouth would relegate her motion picture work to supporting comic parts, and was often made up so it appeared even larger.
+In the Disney cartoon Mother Goose Goes Hollywood, she is caricatured while dancing with Joe E. Brown, another actor known for a big mouth.
+In the Warner Bros. cartoon The Woods Are Full of Cuckoos (1937), she was caricatured as a jazzy scat-singing donkey named 'Moutha Bray'.

+"In late October 1942, Raye partnered with fellow entertainers Kay Francis, Carole Landis, and Mitzi Mayfair for an overseas tour, which took them to England and North Africa.
+In between shows, Raye, having trained as a nurse's aide in Los Angeles, helped military medical personnel in field hospitals.
+After her colleagues returned home, Raye carried on by herself until yellow fever and anemia forced her return to the states in March 1943."

 Appreciation of her work with the USO during World War II and subsequent wars led to her being named both an honorary colonel in the U.S. Marines and an honorary lieutenant colonel in the U.S. Army, and earned special consideration to be buried in Arlington National Cemetery.
 Upon her death it was instead requested that she be buried with full military honors in the Fort Bragg Main Post cemetery at Spring Lake, North Carolina, home of her loving and beloved United States Army Special Forces; the Fifth Special Forces Group (Airborne) made her an honorary Green Beret for her USO work in Vietnam, including an unauthorized visit to the Leghorn, a top secret SOG listening post on a spire in Laos.

 Raye has two stars on the Hollywood Walk of Fame—one for motion pictures at 6251 Hollywood Boulevard and the other for television at 6547 Hollywood Blvd.

 The moving image collection of Martha Raye is held at the Academy Film Archive.
 The collection consists of an audio tape and home movies.